acheong08/EdgeGPT/README.md

   - Use it as command line argument later

 ## Installation
-- `python3 -m pip install BingGPT`
+- `python3 -m pip install revBingGPT`

 ## Demo usage
 - If `BING_U` in environment variables: `python3 -m BingGPT`